 If MEC items are limited in depth to the range where the geophysical sensors are capable of reliably detecting them, then the location of MEC can accurately be determined.
 Conversely, if MEC items are at depths greater than the maximum depth of detection for that item, then the geophysical method may not establish the maximum depths.
 During the RI and EE/CA, the source of 95% of all anomalies dug were found within 12 inches of the surface; therefore, it is assumed that the depth of most detected anomalies would be less than 12 inches.
-MEC removal is anticipated to extend to the depth of the detected anomaly, which may extend to 36 inches depending on the size of the MEC items.
-The depth of detection may extend deeper than 36 inches because MEC detected below 36 inches will be removed as well.
+MEC removal is anticipated to extend to the depth of the detected anomaly.
+The clearance will be to 19 inches; however, the depth of detection may extend deeper.
+MEC detected below 19 inches will be removed as well.
+The process of geophysical investigation and subsurface removal will also remove any MEC found on the surface.